escorciav/SwiftFormer/README.md

 }
 ```

-## Contact:
+## Contact
-If you have any questions, please create an issue on this repository or contact at abdelrahman.youssief@mbzuai.ac.ae.
+If you have any questions, please create an issue in the original [SwiftFormer repo](https://github.com/Amshaker/SwiftFormer) and tag/mention me, `@3scorciav`.

-## Acknowledgement
-Our code base is based on [LeViT](https://github.com/facebookresearch/LeViT) and [EfficientFormer](https://github.com/snap-research/EfficientFormer) repositories.
-We thank authors for their open-source implementation.

-## Our Related Works

-- EdgeNeXt: Efficiently Amalgamated CNN-Transformer Architecture for Mobile Vision Applications, CADL'22, ECCV.
-[Paper](https://arxiv.org/abs/2206.10589) | [Code](https://github.com/mmaaz60/EdgeNeXt).
+Personal/consultancy enquiries?
+Reach out via email. `victor.escorcia` at university `kaust.edu.sa`.